TrainLoop/evals/README.md

 - *Vendor Independence* – everything stored as newline-delimited JSON; no databases required.
 - *Meet developers where they are* – accepts our simple declarative flow or existing bespoke loops.
 - *Type-safe, In-code Tests* – all code present in codebase
-- *Composable, Extensible System* – helper generators (trainloop add ...) mimic shadcn patterns.
+- *Composable, Extensible System* – helper generators mimic shadcn patterns. (`trainloop add` coming soon!)

 ## Demo